Atypical Decay Rates for Atypical Heights in Random Recursive Trees: Introduction

-In this paper, we delve deeper into the first question.
-Our investigation reveals a fundamental asymmetry between the two tails.
-While the upper tail exhibits a standard power-law decay, the lower tail exhibits a much faster, stretched-exponential decay.
+We answer this question and uncover a fundamental asymmetry between the two tails: While the upper tail exhibits a standard power-law decay in $n$, the lower tail exhibits a much faster stretched-exponential decay.

 \begin{theorem} Fix $0< \alpha < 1$.
 Define

 Then we have